 Today we conclude our exploration of how Chickering and Gamson’s seven principles of good pedagogical practice can be achieved and supported through use of the Brightspace learning management system (LMS).
-You can access the entire blog series here, or start from the top with Blog #1.
+You can access the entire Brightspace can do that blog series here, or start from the top with our first blog on how to maintain communication with your students using Brightspace.

 Principle 7: “Respect diverse talents and ways of learning”